vissharm/BookEx/README.md

-**If anyone apprecitate the effort and want to reward me, please use softvishu@okhdfcbank upi id for the same.
-Thanks**
+*If anyone apprecitate the effort and want to reward me, please use **softvishu@okhdfcbank** upi id for the same.
+It would be nice monetary motivation.
+Thanks*

 Demo recordings: https://drive.google.com/drive/folders/13Xz9dm6qeBjiPjzLZmtFpeZFL6TJ36Qj?usp=drive_link